JBarberU/strawberry_py/README.md

 * Generating commandline test reports
 * Generating simple juint test reports
 * Continue other tests after one fails
+* Focus on a given set of tests
+* Exclude a given set of tests

 In progress: